 Most states have mandatory separation period before filing for divorce.
 In Utah, there is a 90 day minimum waiting period before the divorce is finalized.
 So if you are planning to get divorced in Utah, you should first consider how a mandatory separation can impact the children.
 Sometimes deployment counts towards the separation periods.
 These are important things you need to discuss with your Salt Lake City military divorce attorney.

 If you or your soon-to-be former spouse is or will be an active duty upon filing for divorce, you should plan accordingly as it will affect the whole process.
 It can impact awards and divorce settlements as well as separation bonuses.
 Also, when a military spouse transfers to reserve status, this action can impact points accumulated towards retirement and it may affect pay as well.

 Some people believe that the military service member spouse is entitled to receive benefits upon filing for divorce but that’s not necessarily true.
 Military benefits are calculated by the Uniformed Services Former Spouses Protection (USFSPA).
 It all depends on the circumstances surrounding your case and the laws or rules governing the division of military assets.
 However, in most cases, the state can determine how military pensions are divided.

 It is tough keeping your relationship together through trying times, especially if you are married to a service member.
 Military marriage is not for everyone and it is okay to go your separate ways.
-To find out more about your options, call us today and schedule a free case review with Salt Lake City family law attorney Emy A. Cordano.
+To find out more about your options, call us today and schedule a legal case review with Salt Lake City family law attorney Emy A. Cordano.